 - Hormonal changes or imbalances

-- Malocclusion (where the jaws do not line up correctly and results in bite problems)
+- Malocclusion (where the jaws do not line up correctly, and it results in bite problems)

 As with the causes, symptoms of TMJ disorder vary greatly among patients.
 TMD symptoms often mask themselves or are like those of other medical conditions.
 This makes getting an accurate diagnosis very hard.
 Common symptoms of TMJ disorder include: